Automatic PDF Processor - Changelog

 Fixed: catch-up processing incorrectly reported “no match” on network drives

 If the monitored folders were located on a mapped network drive (e.g. “H:\”), catch-up processing could reject all files with “no match” since version 2.5.0, even though the profiles were unchanged and regular monitoring processed the same files correctly.
-The cause was the network drive letter resolution introduced in version 2.5.0 for running as a Windows service, which was not yet applied during catch-up.
-Catch-up processing now uses the same path resolution as regular processing.
+This problem has been fixed.

 Improved: “Treat recurring files as new” now also covers manually moved files